-The validator reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation addressed the vulnerability analysis Assurance Activities in the PP_APP_v1.2, and that the conclusion reached by the evaluation team was justified.
+The evaluation lab examined each result provided from NVD and Exploit Search to determine if the current TOE version or component within the environment was vulnerable.
+The vulnerability searches were conducted on February 20, 2020.
+The validator reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation addressed the vulnerability analysis Assurance Activities in the SWAPPv1.3 and SSHEPv1.0, and that the conclusion reached by the evaluation team was justified.